PramodKumarYadav/WebdriverCI/readme.md

 - [how-to-run-scripts-in-a-specific-browser-with-maven](https://seleniumjava.com/2017/05/21/how-to-run-scripts-in-a-specific-browser-with-maven/amp/)
 - [pass-parameters-from-command-line-to-a-selenium-project-using-maven-command](https://www.google.com/amp/s/eltestor.wordpress.com/2015/09/13/pass-parameters-from-command-line-to-a-selenium-project-using-maven-command/amp/)

-## Option1: Run tests locally
+## Option1: Run tests locally [Client: localmachine; Server: localmachine]
 ### `Goal:`
     -  Tests are triggered and run locally
 ### `Benefits:`
-    - An option for easy local debugging and building scripts.
+    - Best option for easy local debugging and building scripts.
+    - Cons is everyone needs to have all the softwares, env variables setup for tests to run.
+    - Can lead to - runs on my machine, not on yours kind of issues.

 ### Step1: Install drivers and setup system path variables
 - [] write instructions here or give link to the section